Fraser's Hill: Geography

 Fraser's Hill is a mountainous terrain where the altitude ranges between 320 m and 1460 m above sea level.
 Around 44% of the terrain area is ranked as steep, while flat areas make up 8% of the overall land area.
 Fraser's Hill's virgin forest coverage is around 92% of the overall land area, with only 1.5% of the area used for a town.
 6.5% of the forest area has been cleared for secondary vegetation.
-Ten river systems in Malaysia originate in Fraser's Hill, including Sungai Selangor, a major water source for Selangor, and Sungai Teranum, which forms a major river system in eastern Pahang.
+Ten river systems in Malaysia originate in Fraser's Hill, including Selangor River, a major water source for Selangor, and Teranum River which forms a major river system in eastern Pahang.
 The geology of the area is predominantly granite, which forms sandy, porous soil and easily eroded.

 Climate

 Fraser's Hill's climate is classified as tropical.
 Rainfall is significant in this area throughout the year.
 The climate is Af according to the Köppen-Geiger climate classification system.
 The temperature here averages 20 °C. The average yearly rainfall is 2665 mm.
 Precipitation is the lowest in July, with an average of 118 mm.
 The most precipitation falls in November—an average of 341 mm.
 With an average temperature of 20.8 °C, May is the hottest month of the year.
 January has the lowest average temperature of the year—18.9 °C. Between the driest and wettest months, the difference in precipitation is 223 mm.